ricochet-experiment/ricochet-experiment.github.io/_pages/exp_ill.md

 The RICOCHET experiment is located at ILL.
 The reactor gives a fine flux of low energy neutrinos!
-More details about it soon.
+More details about it [here](https://www.ill.eu/for-all-users/instruments/instruments-list/ricochet/description/instrument-layout).